How To Grow Spindle Palm Tree (Hyophorbe verschaffeltii)

 How To Care For Spindle Palm

-It can tolerate cold down to 35F for a short period of time when mature enough.
-It is great for growing in USDA Zones 10b (35 to 40 F) to 11 (above 40 F).
-It prefers full sun but can also grow in a light shade.
-Like most palms, it grows best in moist well drained soil.
+It thrives in USDA Zones 10b (35 to 40°F) to 11 (above 40°F) and prefers full sun but can also adapt to light shade.
+As is typical for most palms, it flourishes in well-drained, moist soil.

 Spindle Palm Pictures